 APM's Transactions page helps you identify transactions that may be good candidates for fine-tuning performance problems or resolving errors.
-This page lists the selected app's transaction Requests, the top five transactions by percent of wall-clock time, and relevant throughputs (requests per minute or rpm).
+This page lists the selected app's transaction Requests, the top twenty transactions by percent of wall-clock time, and relevant throughputs (requests per minute or rpm).

 For non-web transactions (such as message processing, background tasks, and other processes and jobs that do not handle web requests), this page shows charts of CPU and memory usage.